Wimbledon, London: Motorcycle speedway

-For many years Wimbledon Stadium hosted to Greyhound racing, as well as Stock car racing and Speedway.
+For many years Wimbledon Stadium hosted to Greyhound racing, as well as Stock car racing and motorcycle speedway.
 Speedway began at Wimbledon Stadium in 1928.
 The local team, the "Dons", was successful over the decades.
 It started out in 1929 as a member of the Southern League and operated until the Second World War.
 The track re-opened in 1946 and the Dons operated in the top flight for many years.
 In the 1950s the track was home to two World Champions: Ronnie Moore and Barry Briggs.
 In the Dons' last season, 2005, the team finished second in The National Conference League, but after the collapse of lease-renewal talks with the Greyhound Racing Association (owners of the stadium), the high increase in rent required meant the team was wound up.
 The stadium was demolished in 2017.

 Running

-There are two active running clubs in Wimbledon called Hercules Wimbledon and the Wimbledon Windmilers.
+There are two active running clubs in Wimbledon Park called Hercules Wimbledon and the Wimbledon Windmilers.
 Both clubs includes some top athletes as well as beginners.
 A Parkrun is held every Saturday morning.
 Prior to Parkrun, a similar event had been held as the Wimbledon Common Time Trial.

 Theatres

 New Wimbledon Theatre

 The New Wimbledon Theatre is a Grade II listed Edwardian theatre built by J. B. Mullholland as the Wimbledon Theatre, on the site of a large house with spacious grounds.
 The theatre was designed by Cecil Aubrey Masey and Roy Young (possibly after a 1908 design by Frank H Jones).
 It opened on 26 December 1910 with the pantomime Jack and Jill.
 The theatre was very popular between the wars, with appearances by Gracie Fields, Sybil Thorndike, Ivor Novello, Markova and Noël Coward.
 Lionel Bart's Oliver! and Half A Sixpence, starring Tommy Steele, received their world premières at the theatre in the 1960s, before transferring to the West End.

 The theatre was saved from redevelopment by the Ambassador Theatre Group in 2004.
 With several refurbishments, notably in 1991 and 1998, it retains its baroque and Adamesque internal features.
 The golden statue on the dome depicts Laetitia, the Roman Goddess of Gaiety, and was an original fixture back in 1910.
 Laetitia is holding a laurel crown as a symbol of celebration.
-The statue was removed during the Second World War, as it was thought to be a direction finder for German bombers.
+The statue was removed during World War II, as it was thought to be a direction finder for German bombers.
 It was eventually replaced in 1991.